costikid/poemly/README.md

 3. Users can ORDER poems by written date or SEARCH them
 4. Users can share poems via email or social media
 5. Pinia for state management
-6. Composition API
+6. VueJs Composition API (different from the Options API)
 7. Check the end of the readme file for links to the tech stack used

 ## Setup

 1. Clone the repository.
 2. Install dependencies using `npm install`in the root folder
-3. `nodemon index.js` to start the server
+3. `nodemon index.js` to start the server.
+Your backend will run on `http://localhost:3000/`
-4. Go to frontend folder.
-Run `npm install`. `npm run serve` to start the Vue JS app
+4. Go to the frontend folder (cd frontend).
+Run `npm install`.
+Then type `npm run serve` to start the Vue JS app which will run on `http://localhost:8081/`

 - Requires dependencies (backend)